xtodorovic/ai-assisted-sca/README.md

 ## 🗃️ Dataset

-⚠️ The datasets are too large to be included in this repository.
+> ⚠️ The datasets are large to be included in this repository.
 To use the project, please download the dataset from [REPOSITORY]{https://github.com/XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/tree/main} and place the datasets in the `datasets/` folder.

 Datasets used: